Nate Lowe Player Props: Rangers vs. Tigers

 Nate Lowe At The Plate

-- Among qualifying hitters in MLB, he ranks 56th in batting average, 46th in on-base percentage, and 86th in slugging.
+- Among qualified hitters in MLB action, he ranks 55th in batting average, 46th in on-base percentage, and 91st in slugging.

+- Lowe has picked up a hit in 79.6% of his 54 games this year, with at least two hits in 24.1% of them.

+- He has gone deep in five games this season (9.3%), leaving the park in 2.1% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.